 - things the child says that are of concern

 Share these notes with the doctor or professional making the evaluation and with the professional who eventually treats the child.
-Children and youth with bipolar disorder can be charming and may seem to be functioning well during the first appointment.
-A good evaluation should take at least two appointments and include a detailed family history.
+Children and youth with bipolar disorder may seem to be functioning well during their first appointment.
+A good evaluation can take several appointments and include a detailed family history.

-There are medications for bipolar disorder.
+There are medications that are effective at managing bipolar disorder.
+These medications can help address severe agitation in mania and help reduce the length of a manic episode.
 Children and youth taking these medications sometimes have side effects.
 They may:

 - feel really tired